sullivg2/sullivg2.github.io/splash-page.md

       url: "/terms/"
   caption: #"Photo credit: [**Unsplash**](https://unsplash.com)"
 excerpt: "The Business of Technology & The Technology of Business"
-intro:
-  - excerpt: 'I am a technology marketer and advisor who is fascinated about the business of technology, and the technology of business.
-My background is in technology sales, marketing, business development, partners & alliances, and solution architecture.
-My speciality is building and bringing highly technical, disruptive products and services to market.`type="center"`'
 feature_row:
   - image_path: assets/images/unsplash-gallery-image-1-th.jpg
     image_caption: "Image courtesy of [Unsplash](https://unsplash.com/)"